 I’ve supported more than 200 families on the journey.
 I appreciate the uniqueness – yet celebrate the universal wonder – of each new birth.

 My spouse of 15 years and I met in Athens, Ga. as students at the University of Georgia.
-With our two kids, age 9 and 6 and our 17-year-old furry friend, we recently moved to the D.C. area in Sterling, Va.
+With our two kids, age 10 and 8 and our Foxhound puppy, we recently moved to the D.C. area in Leesburg, Va.
 I enjoy yoga, lifting weights, watching college football and traveling as much as possible.
 (I recently hit a few new states with my family: Rhode Island, Maine, New Hampshire and Vermont!)
 I look forward to meeting your family and continuing to serve this community!